spacecolonyone/MarsCityState/README.md

 # Summary

-The following is a design of an envisioned city on Mars capable of reaching population of 1 million people by mid 22nd century.
+The following is a design of an envisioned city on Mars capable of reaching population of 1 million people by mid-22nd century.
 Its design focuses on characteristics that will make it practical, vital and sustainable.
 As a pioneering large settlement, the design of this city will greatly differ from possible designs of future cities created after mankind has well established its presence in space.
 It will develop through three major phases defined by the achievement of four milestones:

  * **City founded milestone** - City is founded as a small colony
  * **Science and tourism phase** - Period of developing science and tourism projects